Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Methods

-\textbf{Long-run growth rates.} We test the relationship between cloud adoption and growth using long-term growth rates.
-Doing otherwise (that is, employing short-term growth rates, such as annual growth rates, as the dependent variable) may fail to capture the relationship of interest for three key reasons.
+\textbf{Long-run growth rates.} We test the relationship between cloud use and growth using long-term growth rates.
+Doing otherwise (that is, employing short-term growth rates such as annual growth rates as the dependent variable) may fail to capture the relationship of interest for two key reasons.
 First, extensive literature shows that short-term firm growth rates often align with Gibrat’s Law \citep{gibrat}, particularly in the case of less young surviving firms \citep{santarelli2006,lotti2003,lotti2009,fontanellisurvey}.\footnote{According to Gibrat’s model, firm size evolves as $\log s_{i,t} = \log s_{i,0} + \sum_{\tau=1}^{t} \epsilon_{\tau}$, where the growth rate $\epsilon_{\tau}$ is an identically and independently distributed random variable.} This implies that short-term fluctuations are largely stochastic and may not capture growth drivers materialising in the long-run.
-Second, as highlighted in several studies \citep{restatbrynjolfsson2003,tambehitt2012,brynjolfsson2018_paradox,acemoglurestreporobot,babina2021}, the effects of the diffusion of digital technologies often require time to materialise.
-This delay stems from from the uncertainties and implementation lags caused by the substantial and complex organisational changes associated with ICT adoption.
-This reasoning likely applies to cloud technologies as well (see the discussion in the Introduction).
+Second, as highlighted in several studies \citep{restatbrynjolfsson2003,tambehitt2012mansci,brynjolfsson2018_paradox,acemoglurestreporobot}, the effects of the diffusion of digital technologies often require time to materialise.
+This delay stems from the uncertainties and implementation lags caused by the substantial and complex organisational changes associated with ICT adoption.
+This reasoning applies to cloud-based use of virtual machines as well \citep{demirer}.
+The use of long-run changes, including firm growth rates, is common in the literature studying the effects of digital technologies \citep{babina2021, forman2012,formanKM}.

-\textbf{Measuring cloud use in $t$.} The coefficient of $\text{Cloud}_{i,t}$ captures the average long-term increase in sales due to cloud use, conditional on controls.
-The interaction term between sales and cloud accounts for potential differences in the relationship between performance and cloud usage between smaller and larger firms.
-While the ICT surveys do not provide information on the year of first cloud adoption by firms, they do indicate whether a cloud service was purchased by the firm in the survey year.
-The absence of information on the first year of cloud adoption by firms introduces a measurement challenge.
-Specifically, the adoption of cloud captured by $Cloud_{i,t}$ could have happened at any point before time t.
-Consistently with the empirical strategies adopted in the literature measuring the effects of ICT on firms \citep{forman2012,formanKM,babina2021}, we measure cloud adoption in $t$ for three main reasons.
+\textbf{Measuring cloud use in $t$.} While the ICT surveys do not provide information on the year of adoption and first use of cloud by firms, they do indicate whether a cloud service was purchased by the firm in the survey year.
+The unavailability of information on the first year of cloud use by firms introduces a measurement challenge.
+Specifically, the adoption of cloud captured by $Cloud_{i,t}$ could have happened at any point before time $t$, but not after that.
+This maximises the likelihood that the first instance of cloud adoption will have occurred between the beginning and the end of the long term growth period.